0LNetworkCommunity/documentation/docs/archive/proposals/proposal_2210-6_faucets_for_workers.md

-The proposals Proof of Fee (2210\-2\) and Final Supply (2210\-1\) are targeted at adjusting rewards from validators, with the goal of incentivizing the best performing validators.
-In line with the vision of creating an entrepreneurial cooperative, the 0L Network should also have a low\-friction way for workers to organize themselves and receive streams of payments, in the absence of algorithmic rewards.
+The proposals Proof of Fee (2210-2\) and Final Supply (2210-1\) are targeted at adjusting rewards from validators, with the goal of incentivizing the best performing validators.
+In line with the vision of creating an entrepreneurial cooperative, the 0L Network should also have a low-friction way for workers to organize themselves and receive streams of payments, in the absence of algorithmic rewards.
 This proposal takes a first step in that direction.